eshnil2000/CarND-Behavioral-Cloning/README.md

 In crossing the bridge, it helped to train the vehicle to stay away from the black edges by weaving an "S" curve across the bridge to train it to take medium steering angles to recover away from black edges.

+A key part of the training strategy involved using the generator function in keras/ python.
+Once significant amount of images had been collected, my laptop was running out of memory to load all the images in memory [8GB Mac PRO].
+Instead of switching to a more powerful machine on AWS or switching to a GPU instance, I used generators to load images as and when needed and available.
+This allowed me to complete the training process smoothly.

+### Keras code:
+#setup generators, feed data in batches of 32 images to conserve memory
+train_generator = generator(train_samples, batch_size=32)
+validation_generator = generator(validation_samples, batch_size=32)

+### Generator code:

+###SETUP GENERATOR FUNCTION TO STREAM DATA INSTEAD OF PRE-LOADING INTO MEMORY
+def generator(samples, batch_size=128):
+  ....
+  yield sklearn.utils.shuffle(inputs, outputs)

 ### Model Architecture

 #### 1. Solution Design Approach